-TCP/IP is a peer-to-peer, connection-oriented protocol.
+Connections using TCP/IP are often peer-to-peer.
 There are no master/slave relations.
 The applications, however, use a client/server model for communications.

 Removing the rc.tcpip entry in /etc/inittab means that you are not starting any server applications during IPL.